uchicago-cs/cmsc22000/_sources/project/presentation.rst.txt

 You should also take care to explain the main dependencies your code has with the rest of chiventure.

+Please note that you should not need to show any of your code during your presentation: you should instead focus on describing at a high level the features you added or improved in chiventure, including any modules, data structures, etc. you implemented.
+That said, it can be appropriate to show very short examples (3-4 lines) of how your code might be called from other components.

 Demo
 ~~~~